The Objects of The Council

 - To facilitate its work the Council may set up sections at its headquarters, regional offices in various parts of India and Cultural Centres /Offices abroad.

-3. AUTHORITIES OF THE COUNCIL The following shall be the authorities of the Council:
+The following shall be the authorities of the Council:

 - General Assembly;

 - Finance Committee; and

 - Any other Committee which the President, the General Assembly or the Governing Body may set up for discharging any of the functions of the Council.

 - The General Assembly shall consist of the following:

 - Five persons nominated by the Government of India;

 - Two members of the Lok Sabha nominated by the Speaker of the Lok Sabha and one member of the Rajya Sabha nominated by the Chairman of the Rajya Sabha;

 - One representative each of the Lalit Kala Akademi, Sahitya Akademi and Sangeet Natak Akademi; to be nominated by the competent authorities of these Academies;